IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/sampling/pysmo_sampling_properties.rst

    >>> samples = space_init.sample_points()

 .. note::
   In the above case, it is assumed that there is only one output variable AND it is in the last column of the dataset.
-When there are multiple output columns, the xlabels and ylabels options must be specifiec (see below example).
+When there are multiple output columns, the xlabels and ylabels options must be specified (see below example).

 The following code snippet shows basic usage of the package for sub-sampling a dataset with multiple output variables: